What Are Identity Theft and Identity Fraud?

 - Review each of your three credit reports at least once a year.
 It's easy, and it's free.

-Below are additional Identity Theft resources.
+Identity Theft resources.

 Identity Theft Task Force